jesimone57/scala-cheat-sheet/README.md

 ### Scala variables
 <pre>
 var x = 5		            // Default is an Int Type var z = 2.0		          // Default for a number with a decimal point is Double

 var y: Int = 6		      // Explicit typing to an Int var a: Double = 2.0	    // Explicit typing to a Double var a: Double = 2 	    // same
 var a: = 2D		          // Double
 var a: = 2d		          // Double

-var w: Int = 2.3	// error:  tyoe mismatch
+var w: Int = 2.3	      // error:  type mismatch
 </pre>

 ### Scala constants.
 An immutable variable is defined with val:
 <pre>
 val x = 5
 val y: Int = 6           // Explicit typing to an Int val w: Int = 2.3	       // error:  tyoe mismatch val z = 2.0              // implicitly a Double
 val a: Double = 2.0      // Explicitly a Double